Isekai Sniper wa Onna Senshi no Mofumofu Pet

 Isekai Sniper wa Onna Senshi no Mofumofu Pet (異世界は女戦士のモフモフ, Isekai Sunaipā wa Onna Senshi no Mofumofu Petto) is a Japanese manga series written by Yasunori Mitsunaga and illustrated by Inomaru.
-It has been serialized in Shōnen Gahōsha's seinen manga magazine Young King Ours GH since November 2019.
+It was serialized in Shōnen Gahōsha's monthly seinen manga magazine Young King Ours GH from November 2019 to November 2025, and later transferred to the publisher's Comic Y-OURs website in January 2026.

 Plot

-Mr. Yasao, a 31-year-old firearms enthusiast socially marginalized for his unemployed status and cohabitation with his parents, dies in an accidental firearm discharge involving a homemade weapon.
+Mr. Yasao, a 31-year-old firearms enthusiast marginalized socially due to his unemployment and cohabitation with his parents, dies in an accidental firearm discharge involving a homemade weapon.
 In the afterlife, a mysterious deity grants him reincarnation into a fantasy world as a sentient, teddy bear-like creature named Mofuo.
-After initial survival struggles, he is adopted by swordswoman Raisa, who discovers his linguistic capabilities.
-Mofuo's unique ability manifests as firearm conjuration through excavation—an anomalous phenomenon in this world where such weapons are virtually unknown, though he speculates about their prior existence in antiquity.
-His ballistic expertise, which includes quick draw, sharpshooting, and sniping, proves tactically valuable, facilitating their alliance with martial artist Erika Hardlock following their involvement in her familial vendetta.
-The group undertakes various quests, during which Mofuo domesticates a canine-analogous reptilian companion.
-Mofuo enjoys often seeing girls naked, such as during bath time, and not being punished because he is not human.
+After facing initial survival struggles, he is adopted by a swordswoman named Raisa, who discovers his linguistic capabilities.

+Mofuo's unique ability manifests as the conjuration of firearms through excavation—an anomalous phenomenon in this world where such weapons are virtually unknown; he speculates about their prior existence in antiquity.
+His ballistic expertise, which includes quick draw, sharpshooting, and sniping, proves tactically valuable, facilitating their alliance with martial artist Erika Hardlock after becoming involved in her familial vendetta.

+The group undertakes various quests during which Mofuo domesticates a canine-like reptilian companion.
+He often enjoys seeing girls naked, such as during bath time, and receives no punishment for it because he is not human.

 Publication

 Written by Yasunori Mitsunaga and illustrated by Inomaru, Isekai Sniper wa Onna Senshi no Mofumofu Pet started in Shōnen Gahōsha's seinen manga magazine Young King Ours GH on November 15, 2019.
+The magazine ceased publication on November 17, 2025, and the series resumed on the publisher's Comic Y-OURs website on January 13, 2026.
 Shōnen Gahōsha has collected its chapters into individual tankōbon volumes.
 The first volume was released on May 29, 2020.
-As of August 16, 2025, ten volumes have been released.
+As of March 9, 2026, eleven volumes have been released.